g0v-data/g0v-hackmd-archive/notes/tDzT3fW1RGWXf-xEfgc5rg.md

 Glyphosate Market size was valued at USD 10.75 billion in 2023

-[**Glyphosate ](https://www.snsinsider.com/reports/glyphosate-market-3599)is one of the most widely used herbicides globally, primarily known for its effectiveness in controlling weeds in agricultural settings.
+[Glyphosate](https://www.snsinsider.com/reports/glyphosate-market-3599)is one of the most widely used herbicides globally, primarily known for its effectiveness in controlling weeds in agricultural settings.
 As a systemic, broad-spectrum herbicide, glyphosate has become integral to modern farming practices, especially with the rise of genetically modified organisms (GMOs) that are resistant to this chemical.
 This article delves into the nature of glyphosate, its applications, market dynamics, and the controversies surrounding its use.
 The Glyphosate Market size was valued at USD 10.75 billion in 2023.
 It is estimated to hit USD 17.65 billion by 2031 and grow at a CAGR of 6.40% over the forecast period of 2024-2031.

 **Understanding Glyphosate**
 ----------------------------